Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

 .. genex:: $<C_COMPILER_ID>

-  The CMake's compiler id of the C compiler used.
+  CMake's compiler id of the C compiler used.
   See also the :variable:`CMAKE_<LANG>_COMPILER_ID` variable.

 .. genex:: $<CXX_COMPILER_ID>

-  The CMake's compiler id of the CXX compiler used.
+  CMake's compiler id of the CXX compiler used.
   See also the :variable:`CMAKE_<LANG>_COMPILER_ID` variable.

 .. genex:: $<CUDA_COMPILER_ID>

-  The CMake's compiler id of the CUDA compiler used.
+  CMake's compiler id of the CUDA compiler used.
   See also the :variable:`CMAKE_<LANG>_COMPILER_ID` variable.

 .. genex:: $<OBJC_COMPILER_ID>

   .. versionadded:: 3.16

-  The CMake's compiler id of the OBJC compiler used.
+  CMake's compiler id of the OBJC compiler used.
   See also the :variable:`CMAKE_<LANG>_COMPILER_ID` variable.

 .. genex:: $<OBJCXX_COMPILER_ID>

   .. versionadded:: 3.16

-  The CMake's compiler id of the OBJCXX compiler used.
+  CMake's compiler id of the OBJCXX compiler used.
   See also the :variable:`CMAKE_<LANG>_COMPILER_ID` variable.

 .. genex:: $<Fortran_COMPILER_ID>

-  The CMake's compiler id of the Fortran compiler used.
+  CMake's compiler id of the Fortran compiler used.
   See also the :variable:`CMAKE_<LANG>_COMPILER_ID` variable.

 .. genex:: $<HIP_COMPILER_ID>

   .. versionadded:: 3.21

-  The CMake's compiler id of the HIP compiler used.
+  CMake's compiler id of the HIP compiler used.
   See also the :variable:`CMAKE_<LANG>_COMPILER_ID` variable.

 .. genex:: $<ISPC_COMPILER_ID>

   .. versionadded:: 3.19

-  The CMake's compiler id of the ISPC compiler used.
+  CMake's compiler id of the ISPC compiler used.
   See also the :variable:`CMAKE_<LANG>_COMPILER_ID` variable.

 .. genex:: $<C_COMPILER_VERSION>